Certificates

 2. Contrast color test

 Some high-visibility clothing includes darker sections where dirt is more likely to build up, such as laps and sleeves.
-These darker colours resist grime better than the bright fluorescent material and help to extend the life of a garment.
-However, there are strict rules about colour bleeding between reflective strips and the fluorescent contrast material.
+These darker colors resist grime better than the bright fluorescent material and help to extend the life of a garment.
+However, there are strict rules about color bleeding between reflective strips and the fluorescent contrast material.

 3. Product design